 Pets are not permitted on trails or anywhere in the backcountry.

-Detailed maps are available from the Capitol Reef Natural History Association Bookstore at the visitor center.
+Detailed maps are available from the Capitol Reef Natural History Association Bookstore at the visitor center, or find them online.

 Backcountry Do's and Don'ts